Gilligan128/FreeMethodist.BibleQuizTracker/README.md

 - [x] Quizmaster can track and record all pertinent scoring info for a Team quiz.
   - includes adding Quizzers to a quiz.
   - does not include Quizzer being able to "jump"
-- [ ] Tournament Directors, and Regional directors can collect scores after a quiz is done
+- [x] Tournament Directors, and Regional directors can collect scores after a quiz is done
-- [ ] Spectators can see live scores for a quiz.
+- [x] Spectators can see live scores for a quiz.
-- [ ] Quizzers can participate and "jump" in quizzes.
-- [ ] We extend all existing functionality for Individual quizzes.
+- [X] We extend all existing functionality for Individual quizzes.
 - [x] Quizmasters can see the history of a quiz.
+- [ ] Quizzes have tournament information so that it is easy to find the scores needed.
-- [ ] Quizzers can track "fun" quizzes, scoring how they see fit and not being limited in jumpers.
+- [ ] Quizzers can join and jump in quizzes.

 ## Technical Roadmap
 This is more about the technical challenges we are likely to encounter, and setting up architecture to solve them.